roblebob/UltradianX/README.md

-+ As it is intrinsically an accumulative property, the dynamics of each individual _Priority_ can be updated in various ways, determined by the user, who is provided with a set of Possibilities, reflecting different user cases.
++ As it is intrinsically an accumulative property, the dynamics of each individual _Priority_ can be updated in various ways, determined by the user, who is provided with a set of Possibilities, reflecting different use cases.

 + Every _Adventure_ has a single Tag, which is used to determine the color of the _Adventure_.
   This color is used to color the _Adventure_ in the list of _Adventures_ and in the _24h spiral activity clock_.
+In general, the Tag is used to group _Adventures_, so that the user is invited to have a certain diversity of _Adventures_.

 + As a productivity hack, it is known to be beneficial